What is a corporate hackathon?

 • Accelerated prototyping: AI code generation tools enable functional prototypes in hours, not days

-• Expanded participation: non-developers can now contribute meaningfully to technical deliverables
+• Expanded participation: non-developers can now contribute meaningfully to technical deliverables - this is the inclusivity breakthrough described in Innovation Mode 2.0

 • Higher fidelity outputs: teams produce more polished, complete solutions within the same timeframe